- Here is the Iowa counties and abbreviations list

-- See http://www.arrl.org/cabrillo-format-tutorial for some basic Cabrillo info.
+- See https://wwrof.org/cabrillo/ or http://www.arrl.org/cabrillo-format-tutorial for some basic Cabrillo info.

 - Other electronic formats might work but we STRONGLY PREFER Cabrillo format.

 - Paper logs will only be accepted for 10 contacts or less.
-Paper logs should be postmarked October 10, 2020, so they will arrive in time to be included in the scoring process.
+Paper logs should be postmarked by October 7, 2023, so they will arrive in time to be included in the scoring process.
 The mailing address is below.

 - Another option instead of paper logs would be to use one of the various online Cabrillo generators.
 Manually enter your contacts into one of those, and it will generate a Cabrillo file for you.